Blog | Entrepreneurship

 Questions like these lead to establishing goals that push you past your comfort zone, allow you to grow, and help you become successful.

-Going back to my story earlier about working at Xerox, when I first started as a salesperson I was horrible.
+“When I first started as a salesperson I was horrible.
 I was in last place each month.
 But I knew from talking with my rich dad that it was going to be key to learn how to sell if I wanted to be rich.
 So I approached each day with a mindset to grow.
 By the time I left Xerox, I was the top salesperson on my team.
-They begged me to stay, but I had learned what I needed and it was time to find somewhere else to grow.
+They begged me to stay, but I had learned what I needed and it was time to find somewhere else to grow.”

 When should I act?